mahauni/linux-notes/README.md

 ### SSH connection without password

-If you want to connection ssh without password, because you have to connect everyday or something and you dont want to pass password everytime conecting
+If you want to connection ssh without password, because you have to connect everyday or something and you dont want to pass password everytime conecting <br>

 You will need to have a ssh key.
 If you dont have, do this command